A topic from the subject of Synthesis in Chemistry.

 6. Drying: Dry the MOF under vacuum at a low temperature (e.g., 50 °C).

-- Heating and crystallization: Use sealed vials or a Teflon-lined autoclave to prevent solvent evaporation and promote crystal growth.
+- Heating and crystallization: The use of sealed vials or a Teflon-lined autoclave is crucial to prevent solvent evaporation and promote slow crystal growth, leading to higher quality MOF crystals.
+The temperature and time are also critical parameters that need optimization for each specific MOF synthesis.

 Significance: